smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 <!--
-description: Generic IDE Rules Template - Master file containing all rules for IDE integration
+description: IDE Rules Template - Master file containing all rules for IDE integration
 version: 1.0.0
 created_at: 2023-09-15
 updated_at: 2023-03-20